vinushma/angularQuestions/README.md

 3. What is Flex vs grid?
 4. Linear gradiant?
 5. what is radiant gradiant?
-6. What is precendance over id & class?
+6. What is precendance over id & class?(Specificity Rule)
 7. What is div transformation?
 8. What is Opacity ?(transperency)?
 9. What is Z-index?